dimitarpg13/optimization_classification_regression/README.md

 # classical optimization, classification algorithms, regression analysis and techniques
-repo for fundamental Machine Learning methods: classic linear and non-linear convex optimization, combinatorial optimization, classification algorithms and regression techniques and methods
+repo for fundamental optimization techniques and related machine learning methods: classic linear and non-linear convex optimization, combinatorial optimization, classification algorithms, linear and non-linear regression

 This repository is a work in progress and its contents will be updated regularly.